 Many users have complained about spotlight search not functioning properly on their MacBook after the macOS upgrade to Monterey.
 This problem is bound to occur as each new update comes with some bugs or glitches, which are then fixed in the later upgrades.
 So keep checking for new updates for your Mac, and you can do this by taking note of the following steps.

 Step.
-1→ Tap on the Apple logo at the top of the screen.
+1→ Go to the Apple logo at the top of the screen.

 Step.
-3→ Then, go to software update and check for the updates.
+3→ Then, Select General > software update and check for the updates.

 If there is an update available, we recommend you upgrade to the latest version to fix the problem of spotlight freezing on Mac.